 \end{prop}

-\begin{proof} Simply apply the usual integral equation to the binomial formula \cite[Defn.
-12]{bctheta} term-by-term. \end{proof}
+\begin{proof} Simply apply the usual integral equation to the binomial formula \cite[Definition~12]{bctheta} term-by-term. \end{proof}

-If we set $u_1 = 1/t^{n-1}c^2t_2$, then the biorthogonal function in the integrand becomes an interpolation function, giving a variant of \cite[Thm.
-9.4]{xforms}, and a representation of the general biorthogonal function as an integral involving the kernel and an interpolation function.
-Analytically continuing the interpolation function to another instance of the kernel gives an analytic continuation of the biorthogonal function as a function of the indexing partition.
+If we set $u_1 = 1/t^{n-1}c^2t_2$, then the biorthogonal function in the integrand becomes an interpolation function, giving a variant of \cite[Theorem~9.4]{xforms}, and a representation of the general biorthogonal function as an integral involving the kernel and an interpolation function.
+Ana\-ly\-ti\-cally continuing the interpolation function to another instance of the kernel gives an analytic continuation of the biorthogonal function as a~function of the indexing partition.
 In the absence of a particular application for this analytic continuation, we omit the details.

 If we instead expand the biorthogonal function via the binomial formula, we obtain the following integral equation.

 \begin{cor} For otherwise generic parameters satisfying $t^{n-1}u_0u_1u_2u_3 = pq/c^2$, one has